Mastering The Art of Social Facilitation: The Only Truly Instantaneous Performance Hack

 Social Facilitation & The Power of People’s Presence

-He clocked their race times under two difference sets of circumstances.
-One while they were by themselves on the course.
-And a second time when they were riding in a group.
+He clocked their race times under two different sets of circumstances.
+In the first, they were by themselves on the course.
+The second time, they were riding in a group.

 His findings were simple, yet incredibly profound: The cyclists’ times were consistently faster when in the presence of their peers.

 This tipped off an avalanche of studies over the coming decades, proving the theory to hold true in just about every endeavor.

 In 1924, Floyd Allport, who is commonly considered the founder of Social Psychology, later coined the term “Social Facilitation”.
 He deepened the studies to cover everything from word association and test taking, to fitness and even math.
 The results were all the same…

 The Presence and Quality of Your Surroundings Make a Dramatic Difference on Your Output